3 Online Networking Tips for Therapists

-Some of us love it.
+Some therapists love it.
 Others avoid it.
 But no matter how you feel about online networking, the fact remains that it’s a powerful way to build your business—if you use it wisely!
 Here are three actionable tips to help you make the most of every online networking opportunity.

 To make sure each online networking opportunity really works for you, it’s helpful to begin with the end in mind.
 Ask yourself: What am I hoping to achieve by networking?
 What’s my goal?